 About Prostate Cancer

 Prostate cancer is cancer that occurs in the prostate of men.
 The prostate is a small gland shaped like a walnut.
 It produces seminal fluid which plays an important role in the nourishment and transportation of sperm.
 This type of cancer is among the most common in men.
-It usually grows gradually and at first remains confined to the gland where it doesn’t cause significant harm to the individual.
+It usually grows gradually and at first, remains confined to the gland where it doesn’t cause significant harm to the individual.
 There are also types of prostate cancer that are aggressive and spread quickly.
-When it is detected early and is still confined to the prostate gland, there is a higher chance for successfully treating it.
+When it is detected early and is still confined to the prostate gland, there is a higher chance of successfully treating it.

 Types Of Prostate Cancer

 The most common type of prostate cancer which occurs in more than 90% of cases is called acinar adenocarcinoma which starts from the gland cells of the prostate.
 Many cases grow very slowly and have a very minimal chance of spreading but there are some that grow quickly.
 There are also other types of adenocarcinoma like atrophic, colloid, foamy and signet ring carcinoma which are treated the same way as acinar carcinoma.
 The other types of prostate cancer which are rarer include ductal adenocarcinoma, squamous cell cancer, transition cell cancer, carcinoid, sarcomas and sarcomatoid caners and small cell cancer.

 - The need to urinate more frequently especially during night-time.

 - Difficulty commencing urination or controlling it.

 - Weak or interrupted urine flow.

 - Pain or burning sensation during urination.